 In fact, our whole Thanksgiving dinner is pretty much the same year after year.
 Not so ideal for a food blogger!
-But maybe this year, I’ll make mini French silk shooters.
+But this year, I’ll make mini French silk shooters.
 Now these would be a crowd pleaser…at least with my crowd!
 Though I’m pretty sure your crowd would be enamored with them, too.

-Do you know how easy it is to make this French silk pie filling?
-Only a few ingredients.
-Make sure to look for pasteurized eggs since they will not be cooked in this recipe.
-Butter, sugar, chocolate and an egg, and that’s it!
+- Make sure to look for pasteurized eggs since they will not be cooked in this recipe.

-Having a stand mixer is nice given the long beating times, but these can also be made with a hand mixer.
+- Having a stand mixer is nice given the long beating times, but these can also be made with a hand mixer.
 They are heavenly!
 You know they’re good when you accidentally dribble a little tuna marinade…quite oily and full of salty, preserved lemons….onto the top of one of these beauties.
-And the hubby just scrapes a little of the cream off the top and dives in.
+And the hubby just scraped a little of the cream off the top and dove right in.
 Now that’s an endorsement!

-French Silk Shooters #SundaySupper
+- French Silk Pie

 - 4 tablespoons (½ stick) butter, at room temperature

-- 1/3 cup sugar
+- ⅓ cup sugar

 - 1 ounce unsweetened chocolate, melted and cooled